Whiskerz1337/IP_variables/README.md

 <br>

-1. Download the zip file

-2. Unzip the file (IP_tools) into your home folder
+1. Download the folder into your home folder

-3. Run the install_script from the new folder
+2. Run the install_script from the IP_tools folder

 <br>
 This will add everything to PATH and assign the necessary variables.